resbaz/nectar-cloud-lessons/Lessons/Introduction/Introduction.md

 Once you, as a group, have agreed on your persona, hold up a green sticky note.

-For our purposes today, the persona's that you have developed represent the people that you will be explaining our ResOS to.
+Ok: for our purposes today, the persona's that you have developed represent the people that you will be explaining our ResOS to.

 So as we go through today I want each group to ask themselves just what it would take to communicate the concepts or activities we are doing to this persona.

 If you find you can't do it, then stop me, and we will all discuss it and see if we can come up with a better approach.

-And I'll be following up and asking you for a demonstration of how you would do this...
+And I'll occasionally be asking you for a demonstration of how you would do this...

 The course itself consists of 7 different segments, each addressing a different aspect of ResOS.

 It's all kept in an online repository, so you can revisit it at any time, use it as a stand alone course if you want to, and even, hopefully, contributes changes and extensions back!

+So, without further ado, on to the first lesson.

 For more on personas, there is the [wikipedia entry](http://en.wikipedia.org/wiki/Persona_%28user_experience%29) and of course, the book [The Inmates are Running the Asylum](http://www.amazon.com/The-Inmates-Are-Running-Asylum/dp/0672326140).